 The below cereal recipe ideas will have your mind blown, and are particularly useful for making the most of those leftover bits at the end of the bag.

 POP-CORN-STYLE CHICKEN FINGERS

-This will quickly become a family favorite and added to your weekly cooking repertoire.
+This will quickly become a favorite and added to your weekly cooking repertoire.
 It’s a healthier, baked version of the deep-fried crispy chicken that teenagers are especially fond of!

-Dust a packet of Butchers selection chicken breast strips with plain flour then dip in some beaten egg and then in Asda Rice Snaps.
+Dust a packet of Butchers Selection chicken breast strips with plain flour then dip in some beaten egg and then in Asda Rice Snaps.
 Place on a baking tray lined with baking paper and drizzle with a little olive oil before baking at 200C/180Fan/Gas 6 for approx 10-12 minutes until crisp, golden and cooked through.
 Serve with wedges and crisp green salad.

-PACKED LUNCH CHEESEY BITES
+kids LUNCH CHEESEY BITES

 GARLICY BAKED RATATOUILLE

 It’s possible to add a delicious crispy cereal topping to contrast a variety of stews or pies .
 Whether it’s a veggie stew, a mince sauce - Bolognese or chilli con carne style – or a fish or chicken pie base, cereal makes a super-easy, extra tasty, crunchy topping that will help you avoid peeling potatoes or rolling out pastry.